 Submission of abstracts is now open via this website.

-The deadline for abstract submission is 3rd of February 2023.
+The deadline for submitting an abstract has been extended to February 10, 2023.

 A Demo Session and Exhibit will be organised on the first day of the Workshop during the Welcome Reception at the Wintergarden South.